shalzz/shalzz.github.io/content/blog/the-year-of-blockchain.md

 technology and its use cases will not be able to prevent the p2p and decentralized use of the technology, which is precisely the features and use case that bitcoin and others aim to provide.
-Albeit many business will not be to accept bitcoin upfront and do not do so anyways do to its currently limited transactional throughput capabilities, people will not cease to buy and invest in what they will see as an excellent store of value akin to digital gold and few will even continue to trade.
+Albeit many business will not be to accept bitcoin upfront and do not anyways do so due to its currently limited transactional throughput capabilities, people will not cease to buy and invest in what they will see as an excellent store of value akin to digital gold and few will even continue to trade.

-The government in its draft bill has effectively proposed a ban on the flow and storing of information where anyone holding 12 words on a piece of paper representing their digital wallets private keys will be prosecuted and sentenced to a possible of 10 years in jail.
+The government in its draft bill has effectively proposed a ban on the flow and storage of information where anyone holding 12 words on a piece of paper representing their digital wallets private keys will be prosecuted and sentenced to a possible of 10 years in jail.
 This is nothing short of a surveillance state trying their best to siphon and hold onto any control and power they can, withstanding the title of the worlds largest democracy.

-Second, the announcement and launch of libra.
+Second, the announcement and launch of libra and calibra by Facebook which is it's own cryptocurrency described as a global digital coin that is pegged to a basket of fiat currencies.
+A lot of people have rightly said Facebook's [libra][4] is not a blockchain with none of the characteristics and principals that govern a cryptocurrency like bitcoin, Facebook's libra is close enough and if they are successful in launching libra, it will bring positive regulations for cryptocurrencies but at the same time complying with the governments KYC and AML requirements from a wallets point of view but having no such requirements or restricts on the protocol or the libra associations level.

+bait and switch.
 The aol of money/cryptocurrencies. introduction to the world of cryptocurrencies, main driver of adoption.
 Too big to ban. creates enough grey area.
 Not exactly blockchain but enough to fools regulators and governments.
 Comply with traditional laws on the surface but create